heathermiller/scala-pickling/index.md

     > travInt

 This shows the results of scala-pickling for the benchmark described in section 7 (Experimental Evaluation) of the paper.
-This is only the time benchmark (Figure 1a), not the memory or size benchmarks shown in Figure 1b or 1c.
+This is only the "time" benchmark (Figure 1a), not the memory or size benchmarks shown in Figure 1b or 1c.
+The values printed to the screen are milliseconds.

 _Note that SBT will set the following flags for you (as we have done for our benchmarks, as described in section 7 of the paper):_ `-Xms1536M - Xmx4096M -Xss2M -XX:MaxPermSize=512M -XX:+UseParallelGC`

-We also include two additional benchmarks not shown in the paper, but published on our project page: [Scala Pickling: Benchmarks](http://lampwww.epfl.ch/~hmiller/pickling/benchmarks/) (We do have google analytics on our project website, but the project is public)
+We also include two additional benchmarks not shown in the paper, but published on our project page: [Scala Pickling: Benchmarks](http://lampwww.epfl.ch/~hmiller/pickling/benchmarks/) (We do have google analytics on our project website, but the project is public and linked to on github and other sites.)

 To run the